-Due to uncertainties brought on by the COVID-19 pandemic, the commissioners of Girls Minnesota High School Bowling reserve the right to make changes to the rules and guidelines relating to postseason tournaments at any time.
+The commissioners of Girls Minnesota High School Bowling reserve the right to make changes to the rules and guidelines relating to postseason tournaments at any time prior to the start of competition of any postseason tournament.

 Two state tournaments will be held - A Division 1 State Tournament and a Division II State Tournament.
 Both state tournaments will feature a field of eight to twelve teams.
 Teams that are eligible for the Division I State Tournament are those that comprised of students from one or two schools (or school districts).
 Teams that are eligible for the Division II State Tournament are those that comprised of students from three or more schools (or school districts).
 All teams that win their conference tournament will qualify for a state tournament.